srsudar/eg/README.md

 ## Installation

-Clone the repo and create a symlink to `eg.py`:
+Clone the repo and create a symlink to `eg.py`.
+Make sure the location you choose for the symlink is on your path:

 ```shell
 git clone https://github.com/srsudar/eg ./